rupeshpadhye/smile-please/ReadMe.md

 - Laughter Reminders
 - Share laughter with your friends with whatsApp

-- `smile-please-extension` contains the chrome extension
+- `extension-smile-please` contains the chrome extension
--  `smile-please-api` contains api each folder contains further instructions to get started
+-  `api-smile-please` contains api each folder contains further instructions to get started